MIND SOLUTIONS – Make More Neural Connections!

 - Imagining driving, walking, or biking somewhere, real or imagined, with detail in

 - Eat differently, i.e., with chopsticks or with your non-dominant hand

 - Try to experience or imagine something with all (or many of) your senses, either on your own or with a guided audio recording.
 (See Safeplace Guided Imagery – Beach and Forest)

 - Do something you’ve never done, and practice it until your proficient

-- Learning a challenging subject such as philosophy, logic, Talmud, etc.
+- Learn a challenging subject such as philosophy, logic, Talmud, etc.

-- Doing regular things with your non-dominant hand (i.e., tooth brushing, eating, getting on or in a vehicle, starting by taking an intentional step with the other side).
+- Do regular things with your non-dominant hand (i.e., tooth brushing, eating, getting on or in a vehicle, starting by taking an intentional step with the other side).